adebayo10k/yoruba-language-quiz-prototype/README.md

 ## Configuration
 ### Terminal Font Configuration

-Of the 13 pre-installed font styles that can be configured in the Ubuntu Terminal, 7 are considered Yoruba-safe.
-That is, they're able to render those weird Yoruba character symbols without errors.
+Of the 13 pre-installed font styles that can be configured in the Ubuntu Terminal, 7 are considered Yorùbá-safe.
+That is, they're able to render those weird Yorùbá character symbols without errors.
 You'll want to set one of these fonts.

 - Noto Mono *
 - Courier New *